wcanetti/pubsub-to-bq/README.md

     bucket_url=<a GCP bucket> # to store temporary / staging data bucket_schema_root_path=<the folder within the GCP bucket where the BigQuery tables schema are stored> e.g.: bq_schemas/

-Command to execute the program from the Cloud Shell:
+With all the prerequistes above created, we will now proceed with the code compilation and the execution of the code in this solution.
+This is the command to execute the program from the Cloud Shell.
+Replace your corresponde values in properties below:

     mvn compile exec:java \
     -Dexec.mainClass=org.apache.beam.cdc \